jurrutiag/PokemonTCG/README.md

 | Fighting | Psychic, Grass |  |
 | Psychic | Psychic | Fighting |

-To implement the attack resitances and weakness, double dispatch was used, then, each Pokemon type is responsible for the ammount damage it receives from each type, therefore, the weakness and resistance caracteristic of each type is inside these methods.
+To implement the attack resitances and weaknesses, double dispatch was used, then, each Pokemon type is responsible for the ammount of  damage it receives from each type, therefore, the weakness and resistance caracteristic of each type is inside these methods.

 A Pokemon has an ammount of hp, an id, a name, an abilities array and a trainer.
 The hp represents the ammount of health left, if it reaches zero, then the Pokemon is dead and is eliminated from the bench.
 The id represents the unique identifier for each Pokemon.
 The name of the Pokemon can be repeated in different Pokemons (that is Pokemons with different id's).
 The abilities array can hold up to four abilities.
 Finally, the trainer is the owner of the Pokemon.